Music (MUS)

 1 credits, Winter

 Second in a three-part series.
 For second year MPT students only.
 Seminar will cover writing, arranging, production, performance and music theory through experiential learning.
-Students will produce, write and arrange for each CWE/Songwriters concert and will produce the Annual MPT festival each spring.
+Students will produce, write and arrange for each CME/Songwriters concert and will produce the Annual MPT festival each spring.

 Prerequisites: MUS-218